Josehower/Portfolio/README.md

-# This is my first Portfolio usin gatsby
+# This is my first Portfolio using gatsby

 I am Jose Höwer, i am an enthsiast web developer, that is learning how to code on the upleveled bootcamp in viena Austria I am so excited to be here and i want learn as much as i can.